knowhere-live/docs/src/index.md

 It is recommended starting with the following sections:

+1. [MCP Server](mcp.md): Connect Knowhere to AI assistants like Claude Desktop for natural language queries.
-1. [Runtime API](runtime.md): Understand the core functionality and available methods.
+2. [Runtime API](runtime.md): Understand the core functionality and available methods.
-2. [Query Language](query.md): Learn how to construct powerful queries to filter and retrieve data.
+3. [Query Language](query.md): Learn how to construct powerful queries to filter and retrieve data.
-3. [Examples](runtime.md#examples): See real-world applications and use cases.
+4. [Examples](runtime.md#examples): See real-world applications and use cases.
-4. [Manifest UI](ui.md): Create landing pages for maps and filters without deploying software.
+5. [Manifest UI](ui.md): Create landing pages for maps and filters without deploying software.

 ## Stay Updated